Targeted Therapy for Prostate Cancer

 Mutations in a DNA repair gene force cells to rely more on PARP.
 PARP inhibitors make it harder for cells with these mutations to repair damaged DNA.1

-The US Food and Drug Administration (FDA) has approved several targeted therapy drugs to treat prostate cancer.
-They are all PARP inhibitors.
+The US Food and Drug Administration (FDA) has approved several PARP inhibitors to treat prostate cancer.
 They include:2-6

 • Rucaparib (Rubraca®)